 I wanted to talk about this because it’s something that I’ve become particularly aware of – and thought a lot about – since moving to one of the most tourist-lauded cities in the world.* A couple of weekends ago I spent a very pleasant afternoon at the Louvre and on my day off earlier this week, I passed an hour or so sipping hot chocolate at Café de Flore.
 I enjoyed these activities immensely – and yet, when I told my colleagues about them, I did so almost apologetically.
 Sort of rolling my eyes at myself for being “such a tourist”.
+One or two of them laughed at me, albeit not unkindly, for the same thing.
 This happens a lot.

 I live here.

 And yet, I am so concerned about not looking, or behaving like “a tourist”.
 It doesn’t stop me from visiting (and repeatedly photographing) all the famous hotspots – but it does make me feel almost guilty about it.
 Like I’m doing something distasteful.
 And I’m trying to shake that feeling off because frankly, it’s ridiculous.